 With the exception of postural instability, most motor symptoms of Parkinson’s respond well to medications, especially in the early stages of Parkinson’s.
 When medications provide almost total relief from the primary motor symptoms of Parkinson’s, this is sometimes referred to as the “honeymoon phase.”

 Even after this early honeymoon phase, medications can be extremely effective, especially when they are optimized by your physician.
 Optimization of medication means making sure you receive an appropriate dose of your medications to best control motor symptoms.

-There are three primary categories of medications to treat motor symptoms:
+There are three primary categories of medications to treat motor symptoms of Parkinson’s: